-Before you can use DiskPart commands, you must first list, and then select an object to give it focus.
-When an object has focus, any DiskPart commands that you type will act on that object.
+Before you can use diskpart commands, you must first list, and then select an object to give it focus.
+After an object has focus, any diskpart commands that you type will act on that object.

 You can list the available objects and determine an object's number or drive letter by using: